Last fact-checked: 5 February 2020

-“In vitro” essentially means “outside the body’ and in this treatment, mature eggs are retrieved from the ovaries of a woman and fertilized by sperm in a laboratory dish.
-IVF can be done using the couple’s own eggs and sperm, or it can also be performed using donor eggs, sperm or even embryos.
+“In vitro” essentially means “outside the body”; as part of the treatment, mature eggs are retrieved from the ovaries of a woman and fertilized by sperm in a laboratory dish.
+IVF can be carried out using the couple’s own eggs and sperm, or using donor eggs, sperm or even embryos.
 Sometimes, a gestational carrier can be used if the woman herself is unable to carry the fetus.

-In vitro fertilization is offered as a primary treatment for women above the age of 40, although it also a viable option for younger women as well.
+In vitro fertilization is offered as a primary treatment for women above the age of 40, although it is also a viable option for younger women as well.
 IVF is a great option for people who suffer from fertility problems or genetic disorders that makes conception difficult for them.

-Impaired sperm production or function
+Impaired sperm production

 However, checking out any facility’s credentials is a necessary step before you make your final decision.
 At Medical Departures, it is our primary goal to connect our patients to doctors that we feel comfortable with.
 We perform thorough background checks on qualifications, professional memberships, safety standards, and criminal records.
 While also taking into account real patient reviews and personally visiting the facilities, we only recommend doctors and facilities that have passed all our tests.

 After the embryo has been implanted in the woman’s uterus, she can return to her normal, daily activities.
-It is advised that she avoid strenuous activities for a couple of weeks as the ovaries are still slightly swollen and and may cause discomfort.
+It is advised that she avoid strenuous activities for a couple of weeks as the ovaries are still slightly swollen and may cause discomfort.

 Some of the side effects include passing a small amount of clear or bloody fluid after the procedure, breast tenderness, mild bloating, mild cramping and constipation.

-The risks of this procedure are not commonly seen, and you should discuss them in length with your doctor.
-Most risks are associated with fertility medications such as headaches, hot flashes, abdominal pain and bloating.
+The risks of this procedure are not commonly seen, but you should discuss them in length with your doctor.
+Most risks are associated with fertility medications, such as headaches, hot flashes, abdominal pain and bloating.
 Although rare, fertility medication can cause ovarian hyper-stimulation syndrome (OHSS).
 Symptoms for this include nausea, decreased urinary frequency, shortness of breath, faintness, severe stomach pains, and more than ten-pound weight gain within the first three to five days.
 If you experience any of these symptoms, contact your doctor immediately.